Major overview

 In this course you’ll explore Korean society, culture, history, politics and international relations and gain strong competency in the Korean language.
 You’ll also delve into some of the most intriguing societal and cultural issues of the Korean peninsula, ranging from South Korea–North Korea relations to the success of Hallyu, which refers to the rising wave of popularity of South Korean culture.

-The course will give you a transformative learning experience so that you can work and engage comfortably in diverse cultural environments – an attribute that is increasingly vital as cultures and industries become more globally entwined.
+The course will give you a transformative learning experience so that you can engage comfortably in diverse cultural environments – an attribute that is increasingly vital as cultures and industries become more globally entwined.

 Importantly, the language learning incorporates in-class activities that have a strong focus on active learning and developing communication skills in real-world contexts.